-In order to share experiences and best practices an expert meeting should be held whenever needed, to be organized by the competent Council working party.
+In order to share experience and best practices an expert meeting should be held whenever needed, to be organized by the competent Council working party.

 The participants should be senior police officers with experience in maintaining public law and order at major events with an international dimension.
-One of the topics of this expert meeting should be the further development and adjustment of this handbook regarding experiences from recent events.
+One of the topics of this expert meeting should be the further development and adjustment of this handbook in the light of experiences from recent events.